simontran7/dev-notes/computer-architecture/memory.md

 #### Cache Addressing

-Cache is made of small chunks of mirrored main memory, where a single chunk is called a **cache line**, typically capable of each storing **64 bytes**.
+Cache is made of small chunks of memory copied from main memory, where a single chunk is called a **cache line**, typically capable of each storing **64 bytes**.
 The cache can only load and store memory in multiples of a cache line (i.e., the data transfer unit of a cache line is a cache line).

 Each cache line consists of three sections: the **valid bit**, the **tag**, and the **data block**.

+- **Valid bit**: Indicates whether the cache line contains valid, up-to-date data corresponding to some address in main memory.
+- **Tag**: Stores the high-order bits of the memory address of the data currently cached.
+- **Data block**: Contains the actual data copied from main memory.

 <img src="images/cache-organization.png" width="500">

 A cache memory address is split into three fields:
-- Block offset: Tells _which_ starting byte inside a data block the CPU wants.
+- **Block offset**: Tells _which_ starting byte inside a data block the CPU wants.
 The number of bits $b$ allocated to the block offset field is $\log_2 (B)$, where $B$ is the data block size.
-- Set index: Tells _which set_ in the cache to look in.
+- **Set index**: Tells _which set_ in the cache to look in.
 The number of bits $s$ allocated to the set index field is $\log_2 (S)$, where $S$ is the total sets.
-- Tag: Tells _which_ specific data block the CPU wants to access in the cache.
+- **Tag**: Tells _which_ specific data block the CPU wants to access in the cache.
 The number of bits $t$ allocated to the tag field is $w - (s + b)$, where $w$ is word size.

 <img src="images/cache-address.png" width="300">

-The total cache size in bytes is determined by the  as follows:

-$$
-\text{cache size} = \text{total sets} \times \text{cache lines per set} \times \text{data block size}
-$$

-#### Cache Hit and Cache Miss

-There are two main outcomes when the CPU requests memory from the cache: when the cache line containing the requested memory address exists in the cache, we call the outcome a **cache hit**, and the line is returned to the CPU.

-<img src="images/cache-hit.png" width="400">

-However, when the cache line containing the requested memory address isn't cached, we call the outcome a **cache miss**, where the CPU must first wait for the cache line to be loaded from main memory, then stored in the cache, and lastly, returned to the CPU.
+### Accessing the Cache

+1. **Locate the set**: The cache uses the index bits from the address to find the correct set.
+2. **Check for a matching tag**: The cache checks if any cache line in that set has a matching tag with the tag field.
+If a match is found, and the cache line's valid bit is set (i.e., the valid bit in the cache line is `1`),

+1. **Locate the set**: The cache uses the index bits from the memory address to identify which set in the cache might contain the desired block.

+2. **Check for a matching tag**: The cache compares the tag bits from the memory address with the stored tag in each cache line of that set.
+If a match is found, and the cache line's valid bit is set (i.e., the valid bit $1$), we call this phenomenon a **cache hit**.
+If no match is found, or the valid bit is $0$, we call this unsucecssful access a **cache miss**, and the requested block must be fetched from main memory.

 There are three primary types of cache misses.
-A **cold (Compulsory) miss** is a type of cache miss that happens when data is requested for the very first time, and therefore, is not yet present in the cache.
+A **cold (compulsory) miss** is a type of cache miss that happens when data is requested for the very first time, and therefore, is not yet present in the cache.
 A **capacity miss** is a type of cache miss that occurs when the cache is not large enough to hold all the data a program actively needs, called the **working set**, forcing existing data to be evicted to make room for new data.
 A **conflict miss** is a cache miss that occurs when a memory address maps to a cache location that is already occupied by a different cache line, despite the cache having free space elsewhere.
 The existing cache line is evicted and replaced with the cache line containing the requested memory address.

+<img src="images/cache-hit.png" width="400">

+5. **Perform the access (read or write)**: On a read, the CPU retrieves the data directly from the cache line's data block, beginning at the **block offset** from the memory address.
+On a write, the CPU updates the cache line's data block, and may perform more actions depending on the cache write hit policy.

+where the CPU must first wait for the cache line to be loaded from main memory, then stored in the cache, and lastly, returned to the CPU.

 ### Cache Hierarchy